E-Residency in Ukraine: Law, Tax, and Benefits

 The Ukrainian government simplified accounting and submission of necessary reports for e-residents.

-The e-resident`s tax agent is the bank where the current account is opened.
-That means, the bank independently transfers the tax to the state budget.
-This should be done no later than two working days from the moment the funds are received on the e-resident's current account, with the conversion of foreign currency into hryvnias at the established exchange rate.
+The e-resident's tax agent is the bank where the current account is opened.
+That means the bank independently transfers the tax to the state budget.
+This should be done no later than two working days from the moment the funds are received in the e-resident's current account, with the conversion of foreign currency into hryvnias at the established exchange rate.

 How to apply for e-residency

-The procedure for applying for e-resident status and other related services is determined by the Cabinet of Ministers of Ukraine.
-Applying and receiving the e-resident status is free.
+The Cabinet of Ministers of Ukraine determines the procedure for applying for e-resident status and other related services.
+Applying for and receiving the e-resident status is free.

 А foreigner must submit the following documents: